-“Why do I have to pay for that repair when the resident just moved out?”
-“Why aren’t they responsible for these repairs?”
+"Why do I have to pay for those repairs when the resident moves out?”
+“Why aren’t they responsible for those repairs?”

-These two questions are ones that we asked daily by current landlords.
-And to be honest, it really boils down to what the courts or even the judge on that given day what they will allow.
 As a management company, we are often caught between the landlord and the resident.
 Both parties feel they deserve the security deposit on damages, painting, and cleaning.
-Sometimes a compromise can’t be reached leading all parties in court before the judge, and then we are all the mercy of the judge’s decision which usually favors the resident
+Sometimes a compromise can’t be reached, leading all parties into court before the judge, and then we are at the mercy of the judge’s decision which usually favors the resident.

-Our job as a management company is to keep you abreast of the changing laws about investment properties.
+Our job as a management company is to keep you abreast of the changing laws about rental properties.
 Also, to share with you what we see when it comes to small claims court.
 What we see these days is that Judges are not tolerating “nickel and diming” residents.
-Meaning they are cracking down on the “smaller items” such as batteries, light bulbs, some cleaning, painting and such.
+Meaning they are cracking down on the “smaller items” such as batteries in smoke detectors, light bulbs, cleaning, painting, etc.

 As the Law Reads

 The categories listed below fall under the Tenant Landlord Law, and while there are some “gotcha’s” when it comes to each category, for the most part, the court is clear about who pays for what.

 - Carpet has a lifespan of 10 years and can be prorated if a resident destroys the carpet before the lifespan is over.

 - Paint has a lifespan of 2 years.

 - Blinds have a lifespan of 4 years.

 - AC Filters, Smoke Detector Batteries, Lightbulbs, and the like fall under the category of “doing business.”